HashMyFiles v1.55 - Calculate MD5/SHA1/CRC32 hashes of your files

 /files <Filename> <Filename> <Filename> ...
 Specify multiple filenames, folders, or wildcards that you want to hash.

-/folder <Folder> Specify a folder and all its subfolders.
+/folder <Folder> Specifies a folder and all its subfolders.

 /stext <Filename> Save the hashes list into a regular text file.